section77/datenverbrauch/README.md

 # datenverbrauch (data usage)

-query data usage from the umts card in the hackspace
+query data usage for the umts card in the hackspace.

+## birdview

+  * login in provider webapp
+  * find / parse balance
+  * find / parse usage
+  * publish values to endpoint (POST with values encoded in the URL)

 ## usage